witsgroup-1/campus-infrastructure-management-docs/docs/Component_Details.md

 - Edit: click the pen icon to edit the information of a schedule.
 Then click "Update" to save your changes.

 ##### Notifications:
+- Login as an admin.
+- Click the bell icon on the Admin dashboard.
+- See the last 48 hours of maintenance requests
+- Click 'Show All Requests'
+- Takes you to all maintenance logs

 ##### Inbox:
 - Open the inbox to see all requests.